any-docs/css/content/reference/values/color_value/color/index.md

 /* Computed output color: color(xyz-d65 0.412426 0.212648 0.0193173 / 0.5) */
 ```

-The following examples use {{cssxref("calc")}} functions to calculate new channel values for the output colors that are relative to the origin color channel values:
+The following examples use `calc` functions to calculate new channel values for the output colors that are relative to the origin color channel values:

 ```css
 color(from hsl(0 100% 50%) srgb calc(r - 0.4) calc(g + 0.1) calc(b + 0.6) / calc(alpha - 0.1))